emartin43/python_diaries/README.md

 ### General reflections:
-After the last Python Diaries, I wanted to immediately jump into geospatial analysis or linear regressions, but I realized that it would be better to become more comfortable with basic Python conepts first before moving on to something more complicated.
+After the last Python Diaries, I wanted to immediately jump into geospatial analysis or linear regressions, but I realized that it would be better to become more comfortable with basic Python concepts first before moving on to something more complicated.

 I was so excited to dive into the world of data science and learn all the cool libraries and techniques.
 But I quickly realized that before I could even think about using those libraries, I needed to have a strong understanding of the basics.
 When it comes to data science, just like many STEM fields, understanding the basics is like the foundation of a house.
 If the foundation is weak, the rest of the house will crumble.
 But with a strong foundation, it's possible to build anything.